 In an effort to focus more on our core business and optimize profitability, in the third quarter of 2023, we made the strategic decision to exit the consumer mortgage origination business.
 Consumer mortgage loan products are typically long-term and fixed-rate and generally require a higher relative allowance for credit losses than other loan products.
-Consumer mortgage volumes have decreased to historical lows due to the combination of rising housing prices and interest rates and constriction of housing supply.
+Consumer mortgage volumes have decreased to historical lows due to the combination of higher housing prices and interest rates and constriction of housing supply.
 As a result of this decision, we further optimized our workforce and will continue to dedicate resources to our more profitable business lines.
-Related severance expense was \$0.1 million.
 Substantially all of the consumer mortgage portfolio is included in the 1-4 family loan category.